BA (Hons) Placement year available

 Study at an award-winning university

-As you study you’ll develop specialist skills in game design, level design, user interface design, and user experience design.
-You’ll learn about different methods for user and task analysis that will help you develop intuitive and accessible interfaces.
+• Learn specialist skills in game design, level design, user interface design, and user experience design.

-For those who prefer to work with the technical tools that make computer games run smoothly on a variety of devices, we also offer Computer Games Art, Computer Games Technology and Computer Games Programming degree courses.
+If you prefer to work with the technical tools that make computer games run smoothly on a variety of devices, we also offer Computer Games Art and Computer Games Programming degree courses.

 Course options